Frequency meter: Moving needle systems

 More advanced systems were of the deflection type, ordinarily used for measuring low frequencies but capable of being used for frequencies as high as 900 Hz.
 There are two common types, the BTH resonance frequency meter and the Weston frequency meter.
 Both use electrical resonance to create a magnetic field to move a pointer, differing in their exact construction.

 The BTH meter, named for the British Thomson-Houston heavy industrial firm, consists of a magnet coil connected to the input signal.
 Running through the center of the magnet is an iron core which extends past the end of the coil and is curved and tapered roughly like a sabre.
 At the other end of the core is a second coil that is allowed to move closer or further from the fixed input coil.
-This moving coil is connected to a capacitor to produce an LC circuit turned to a particular frequency.
+This moving coil is connected to a capacitor to produce an LC circuit tuned to a particular frequency.

 Because the iron core passes through the moving coil, and the core is tapered, the inductance of the LC circuit changes as the coil moves closer or further from the fixed input coil.
 When a signal is applied to the input coil, the moving coil sees a force toward or away from the input coil, and begins to move until the resulting resonance of the LC+core is the same frequency as the input signal.
 Normally the moving coil is suspended from a pivot above it, so the linear motion along the core causes the coil, and an attached pointer, to rotate over a dial.